use-inkubator/Ecosystem-Grants/applications/inkathon.md

 ink!athon v2 consists of major upgrades, rewrites, and futureproofing of the boilerplate.
 Furthermore, we make ink!athon fully compatible with ink! v6 and the future of pallet-revive and the PolkaVM.

-We have broken down the project into three major milestones which are further specified below under *Development Roadmap*:
+We have broken down the project into two major milestones which are further specified below under *Development Roadmap*:

 - **Milestone 1:** Upgrades & Improvements
   - [ink!athon & useInkathon] Restore compatiblity with latest polkadot.js (currently 3 versions behind due to breaking changes)